jhleeatl/jhleeatl/README.md

 ### Hi there 👋
+- 🔭 I worked at accounting & finance field for 6 years
+- 🌱 I’m currently learning SQL and Python data analysis
+- 👯 I want to become an expert in financial data analysis.

 <!--
 **jhleeatl/jhleeatl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.